Tyrique1512/T4Tech_Analysis/README.md

 ## Regional Trends
 •	In all regions, 2020 saw the highest growth rate in total sales, nearly doubling both sales numbers and revenue compared to 2019.
 This shows that growth was driven by a global macroeconomic factor, which was the Covid-19 pandemic.
 Total sales revenue and volumes in March 2020 were approximately 50% higher than in February 2020, coinciding with the pandemic’s onset.

 •	The LATAM and APAC regions show significantly lower total sales revenue and volumes compared to other regions, despite comparable average order values.
-This suggests increased competition in these areas and highlights the need to enhance customer base and brand awareness.
+Furthermore, the APAC region has the highest AOV of all the regions.
+This suggests increased competition in these areas and highlights the need to enhance customer base, product offering and brand awareness.

 •	In 2022, total sales revenue and volumes declined sharply by approximately 50% and 40%, respectively, due to the global semiconductor chip shortage.
 As semiconductor chips are essential for all T4Tech products, this shortage led to severe supply constraints despite high demand.